ModelEngineering/km_unit/README.md

 # km_unit: Unit Testing for Kinetics Models in Systems Biology

-The increasing complexity of kinetics models necessitates a more systematic approach to testing.
 Over the last decade models have grown in size from small tens of reactions to hundreds or thousands.
-This makes it increasingly difficult to discover errors.
+Constraint models are larger still, often many thousands of reactions.
+This increasing complexity raises concerns about the accuracy and limitations of models.

 Testing is commonly used to detect errors.
 Testing can be of two types.
 Validation testing seeks to assess the accuracy and utility of the models.
 For example, does the model accurately predict values of new experimental results?
 Does the model provide helpful insights, such as disease targets?
 Validation testing is specific to the model and the model stakeholders.